PNNL-Project/react-app/README.md

 2. **pnnl-predict-backend**: Used to query MySQL to provide the web app data to create visualizations (piecharts, heatmaps & stacked bar).
 3. **pnnl-frontend-react**: Used to display Alerts, Predictions, and provides a link to the Grafana Dashboards.

+## Quick launch?

+EZ!
+Make sure the docker app is up and running on your machine.
+Then `cd ./react-app` and `docker-compose up -d` (running a set of containers at background)

 ---

 # pnnl-frontend-react